 This restaurant is actually located in the same building as Hotel Macomber.
 The lobby is actually part restaurant and part hotel check-in!
 The main dining area is towards the back of the hotel but there’s also a side dining area with a whole wall of windows.

-This was my birthday dinner and it was absolutely delicious!
+This was my second dinner during my weekend in Cape May and it was absolutely delicious!
 Union Park Dining Room does a prix-fixe dinner with several options for each course.
 Every course was absolutely mouth-watering and it was such a great experience.
 The best part is that you can bring in your own bottle of wine or you can pick one from their menu, which has wines from a local winery.

-Madison’s Bakery is an absolute necessary visit for a small breakfast.
+Madison’s Bakery is an absolute necessary visit for a small breakfast in Cape May, NJ.
 They have some amazing pastry and coffee options for one or a whole family.
-I absolutely loved their chocolate croissant.
+I absolutely loved their chocolate croissant!
 They also provide milk alternatives for coffee drinks.

 Find their locations on their website: www.madisonsbakerynj.com.